vk-cs/docs-public/docs/en/computing/iaas/troubleshooting/linux-vm-network/linux-vm-network.md

 1. Get information about the configuration of the virtual machine network interface:

-   1. Go to [personal account](https://msk.cloud.vk.com/app/en) VK Cloud.
+   1. Go to [management console](https://msk.cloud.vk.com/app/en) VK Cloud.
    1. Select the project where the necessary VM is located.
    1. Go to **Cloud Computing → Virtual machines**.
    1. Click on the name of the required VM.